-Each issue of the Company's outstanding senior notes and the Company's outstanding euro notes imposes limitations on the Company's operations and those of specified subsidiaries.
+Each issue of the Company's outstanding senior notes imposes limitations on the Company's operations and those of specified subsidiaries.
 The principal limitations restrict liens, sale and leaseback transactions and mergers, acquisitions and dispositions.
-The 2010 facility contains financial covenants relating to interest coverage, debt leverage and minimum liquidity and restrictions on the creation of liens, the incurrence of additional indebtedness, acquisitions, mergers and consolidations, asset sales, and amendments to the asbestos settlement agreement discussed above.
+The Company's euro notes imposed similar limitations prior to the Company's retirement of the euro notes on July 19, 2006.
+The credit facility contains financial covenants relating to interest coverage, debt leverage and minimum liquidity and restrictions on the creation of liens, the incurrence of additional indebtedness, acquisitions, mergers and consolidations, asset sales, and amendments to the asbestos settlement agreement discussed above.
 The ANZ facility contains financial covenants relating to debt leverage, interest coverage and tangible net worth and restrictions on the creation of liens, the incurrence of additional indebtedness and asset sales, in each case relating to the Australian and New Zealand subsidiaries of the Company that are borrowers under the facility.
-The Company was in compliance with these limitations at March 31, 2006.
+The Company was in compliance with the above financial covenants and limitations, as applicable, at June 30, 2006.